Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppInsights.Workspace.md

 ## SYNOPSIS

-Configure Application Insights resources to store data a workspace.
+Configure Application Insights resources to store data in a workspace.

 ## DESCRIPTION